True story –

 Elle Magazine explains treatment for pelvic pain: Let WHO Put WHAT WHERE?
 Finding a cure for pelvic pain

-Pelvic Guru blog post by Proaxis PT, Jessica Powley: Misconceptions of Pelvic Physical Therapy
+Pelvic Guru blog post by Jessica Powley Reale: Misconceptions of Pelvic Physical Therapy

 Another great one by Pelvic Health and Rehabilitation Center: The Role of the PT in Treating PN (Pudendal Neuralgia)

-Where Does a Licensced Physical Therapist (Masters/Doctorate level) Go For Specialized Pelvic PT Training?
+Where Does a Licensed Physical Therapist (Masters/Doctorate level) Go For Specialized Pelvic PT Training?